InfinitePain/Snake-by-InfinitePain/README.md

 ## Distribution

-Snake by InfinitePain will be distributed as an .msi installer for Windows using CMake and as a PKGBUILD for Arch Linux.
+Snake by InfinitePain will be distributed as an .exe installer for Windows and as a PKGBUILD for Arch Linux.
 The goal is to make Snake by InfinitePain easily installable on a wide range of platforms.
 Releases and source code are available on the [GitHub repository](https://github.com/InfinitePain/snake-by-infinitepain).